jbcodeforce/jbcodeforce.github.io/docs/coding/tekton.md

 A **TriggerTemplate** is a resource which have parameters that can be substituted anywhere within the resources of template.
 It maps to a PipelineRun.

-A **TriggerBindings** is a map enable us to capture fields from an event and store them as parameters, and replace them in triggerTemplate whenever an event occurs.
+A **TriggerBindings** is a map to enable us to capture fields from an event and store them as parameters, and replace them in triggerTemplate whenever an event occurs.
 Here is an extract of such trigger binding definition: